dayton-dynamic/ddl-notebook-binder/README.md

 # ddl-notebook-binder

-Jupyter notebooks demonstrations from meetings
+Repository for serving Jupyter notebooks demonstrating concepts from meetings using [Binder](https://mybinder.org/)